Kush-Singh-26/blogs_obsolete/about.markdown

 permalink: /about/
 ---
 # Hi👋
-I'm Kush, a second-year undergraduate student in the CSE branch.
-I'll be sharing my notes and blogs on new topics I come across.
+I'm Kush, a second-year undergraduate student in Computer Science and Engineering.
+I will be sharing my notes and blogs on various topics I explore.